Q: How do I know if I'm a SafeCare BC member?

 Q: Do I have to pay to belong to SafeCare BC?

-A: If you are an employee working in the long term care, community care, or home care and support you automatically have access to SafeCare BC’s programs, services and resources.
+A: If you are an employee working in long-term care, community care, or home care and support, with the exception of health authority owned and operated sites, you automatically have access to SafeCare BC’s programs, services and resources.

 Q: I was injured on the job, who do I contact?